Yankees fans who interfered with Betts' catch are banned from Game 5 of the World Series

 “As with every incident at the ballpark that affects players, we have been in regular contact with league security officials since last night’s incident and will be closely tracking both the response to that incident and the protective measures taken going forward, beginning tonight,” the union said in a statement.

 "When it comes to the person in play, it doesn't matter," Betts said after the Yankees extended the series with an 11-4 victory.
 "We lost.
 It's irrelevant.
 I'm fine.
-He's fine.
-Everything's cool.
-We lost the game and that's what I'm kind of focused on.
-We got to turn the page and get ready for tomorrow."
+He's fine."

+Three years ago, Verdugo was playing the outfield for the Red Sox when he was struck in the back by a ball thrown from the left-field seats at Yankee Stadium.
+He was not hurt.

+Boston manager Alex Cora briefly pulled his team off the field that night, and the fan who threw the ball was banned for life from attending big league games.

+Cleveland players were angry because they said a fan was celebrating an injury to Guardians left fielder Steven Kwan, who had just run hard into the wall chasing a tying double.

+Straw called Yankees fans the "worst fan base on the planet" and was greeted the next day with chants of "Crybaby!" by the famed Bleacher Creatures in the Bronx.
+The Yankees said that day they increased security in the stands.

-It was the second time Torres had an at-bat impacted by fan interference this World Series.
-With two outs in the ninth inning of Game 1 at Dodger Stadium, Torres hit a fly ball to left field, and a fan reached over and caught the ball.
+Torres has had two at-bats impacted by fan interference in this World Series.
+With two outs in the ninth inning of Game 1 at Dodger Stadium, he hit a fly ball to left field, and a fan reached over the top of the fence and caught the ball.
 Torres was awarded a double.

-Torres later hit a three-run homer to right field for New York’s final runs.
+Torres hit a three-run homer to right field in the eighth inning Tuesday night.

 AP MLB: https://apnews.com/hub/mlb

-Note: A previous version of this story corrected that Torres’ homer did not provide the final runs of the night for the Yankees.